codeforamerica/form-flow-starter/README.md

 Screens are defined as HTML using the Thymeleaf templating engine.
 Building block components are provided to quickly build pages using Thymeleaf fragments.

+### How to create a new screens? ###
+1. Add a new entry to the desired flow in [flow-config.yaml](src/main/resources/flows-config.yaml).
+2. Add a new template `.html` file with the same name as the entry [in the flow folder](src/main/resources/templates).
+3. Add content to template, input, conditions, validation, TBD.

 Components provided include: